Install Docker Toolbox on Windows

-If you have a newer system, specifically 64bit Windows 10 Pro, with Enterprise and Education (1511 November update, Build 10586 or later), consider using Docker for Windows instead.
+If you have a newer system, specifically 64bit Windows 10 Pro, with Enterprise and Education (1607 Anniversary update, Build 14393 or later), consider using Docker Desktop for Windows instead.
 It runs natively on the Windows, so there is no need for a pre-configured Docker QuickStart shell.
 It also uses Hyper-V for virtualization, so the instructions below for checking virtualization will be out of date for newer Windows systems.
-Full install prerequisites are provided in the Docker for Windows topic in What to know before you install.
+Full install prerequisites are provided in the Docker Desktop for Windows topic in What to know before you install.

 Make sure your Windows system supports Hardware Virtualization Technology and that virtualization is enabled.

 Run Speccy, and look at the CPU information.

 Choose Start > Task Manager and navigate to the Performance tab.
 Under CPU you should see the following: